 When creating multi resolution images, it’s common to apply a text suffix in the file name for the higher resolutions, so they can be easily identified e.g.

 Applying Multiple Resolutions

-Once you have your images created in the 3 required sizes, Blocs makes it very simple to add them to a project in order to deploy the correct size based on the users screen density.
+Once you have your images created in the three required resolution sizes (@1x, @2x and @3x), Blocs makes it very simple to implement them.

-To add multiple resolutions for an image Bric, simply select the Image on the design canvas by Left Clicking it and then navigate to the sidebar inspector options.
+If your multi resolution image assets do not have matching names, then you can manually apply each resolution of an asset to an image Bric, using the inspector controls.
+Simply select the Image on the design canvas by Left Clicking it and then navigate to the sidebar inspector options.
 Under the section labelled Data, there is a 3 way segmented control with each option labelled @1x, @2x and @3x.
 Left Clicking any of the 3 options will set the image options for that target resolution.
 Now if you Left Click the image thumbnail located directly below the segmented control, you will be asked to select the specific image file to be shown in that resolution.

 You can now apply additional images for both @2x and @3x, these additional images will be served to a visitor if they have a device with a higher pixel density.